Skip to main content

 Turtle Fountain

-In this neighborhood and more broadly in the Rione Sant’Angelo, one can discover charming palaces and squares, where the medieval character is more pronounced than in other areas of Rome, such as Piazza Mattei with the beautiful Turtle Fountain, or the Mattei di Giove Palace.
+In Rione Sant’Angelo are found several palaces and small squares where one can perceive more of a medieval character than in other areas of Rome, such as Piazza Mattei with the Turtle Fountain or the Palazzo Mattei di Giove.

-There are no grand buildings apart from the ancient Portico of Octavia and the Theatre of Marcellus, but many curiosities can be discovered by walking its alleys, along with some churches and the remains of the Temple of Apollo Sosianus (→ See also the tours of the Roman ghetto).
+There are no grand buildings apart from the Portico of Octavia and the Theatre of Marcellus, but many curiosities can be discovered while walking through its alleys, along with a few churches and some remains such as those of the Temple of Apollo Sosianus.

-Jews were settled in ancient Rome since the Roman Republic, initially on the Aventine, then in Trastevere where they made up the majority of the population, and in the Middle Ages in the Rione Sant’Angelo.
-It was in this last district that the ghetto was enclosed by the popes for over 300 years, from 1555 to 1870, except during the short-lived Roman republics.
+It was in this last district that the ghetto was enclosed by the popes.
+Jews were confined there for over 300 years, from 1555 to 1870, except during the short-lived Roman Republics.

-This historic ghetto area was surrounded by walls with gates.
-In the 18th century, it stretched between via del Portico d’Ottavia and the Tiber, and between the Theatre of Marcellus and Piazza delle Cinque Scole.
-A section of the wall still remains in one of the courtyards on this square.
+This historic ghetto was enclosed by walls with gates.
+In the 18th century it included the area between Via del Portico d’Ottavia and the Tiber on one side, and that between the Theatre of Marcellus and Piazza delle Cinque Scole on the other.
+A section of the wall remains in one of the courtyards located on this latter square.

-Few remarkable buildings have survived from the old ghetto, with the churches once there having been demolished.
-The houses were very tall and connected by hanging bridges, often flooded for those near the Tiber, poorly maintained, and separated by narrow and unhealthy streets.
-This was due to the need to accommodate a high population density forced to live there.
-Most of these buildings were demolished at the end of the 19th century during redevelopment.
+Few buildings of this former ghetto have been preserved, the churches for instance having been demolished.
+The houses were very tall and connected by suspended bridges, often flooded for those closest to the Tiber, poorly maintained and separated by narrow and unhealthy streets.
+This was due to the need to adapt to a high population density forced to live there.
+Most of these constructions were destroyed in the late 19th century during redevelopment.

 Museums